Caroline Bowen PhD Speech-Language Pathologist

 Bowen, C., & Rippon, H. (2013).
 Consonant Clusters: Alliterative Stories and Activities for Phonological Intervention.
 Cowling, Keighley: Black Sheep Press.

-Caroline's top leisure pursuits are national and international travel, reading, writing, bushwalking (but not often enough) gardening and dining out.
+Caroline's top leisure pursuits are national and international travel, reading, writing, walking, bushwalking (not often enough) gardening and dining out.
 She is passionate about social justice, Aboriginal reconciliation, native title, conservation, the National Film and Sound Archive, the ABC, Speech Pathology Australia and her profession.
 Her favourite places in the world are Sydney and London; the villages of St Fillans in Scotland, Wentworth Falls in the Blue Mountains, NSW, and New Zealand - all of it!

 She is proud of her three grown up children, Philippa (Pip), Barnaby (Bar), and Luke, and her lovely grandchildren Jonathan, (b.
 August 29, 2007), Arabella (b.
 December 30, 2009) and Isla (b.
 July 22, 2015).
 She enjoys their company, and the company of David (Pip's husband), and Rachael (Luke's wife) as well as good coffee, classical music, the visual arts and her garden.